 You were harmed or injured as a result of the offender’s actions.

 Accidents of any sort can cost a lot of money.
 You may have to take your car into the shop to have it repaired, or you may have to purchase a new car altogether.
+In a truck accident or any accident involving motor vehicles, one of the most important factors to take into account is the nature of the injuries that the driver sustained because this will often determine how much the driver can recover.
+Maryland allows for two general types of damages economic, and non-economic.

 Monetary damages that result from an accident can include damage to your car or even more serious, damage to you or other people in your car.
 These type of damages are generally designed and awarded to cover or reimburse, any present and future medical costs that you may incur as a result of your accident, lost wages and future loss of wages, which can be caused by missing work or sustaining an injury so severe that you are no longer able to work.
 There is no limit on the amount of money that can be awarded for economic damage.